ElenaShe000/MARCS/README.md

 Q3: Do I understand correctly, that the prognostic variables are resulted from applying a parameterisation scheme: a kind of sub-model to represent a particular phenomena (cloud, lake, ice, snow)?

 TN: "the accuracy of ERA-Interim can be considered to be sufficient when it comes to an investigation of relationships between atmospheric large-scale circulation and moisture/cloud distributions."

-Q4: What is general procedure to estimate the accuracy for a variable given in ERA-Interrim?
+Q4: What is general procedure to estimate the accuracy for a variable given in ERA-Interim?

-Q5: May I say, that the reanalyses are apply to detect the synoptic scale atmospheric processes?
+Q5: How is the accuracy of the atmospheric presure in the ERA affect to to detection of the atmospheric large scale circulation for in the regions with various orography?

 TN: "a systematic picture on how atmospheric large-scale circulation is related to moisture transport, distributions of moisture and clouds, and surface downward longwave radiation in wintertime in the current climate of the circumpolar Arctic.
 This is done by applying the self-organizing map (SOM) method (Kohonen 2001), which enables a comprehensive analysis of a large variety of atmospheric circulation regimes.

 Q6:  Why the number of patterms on the SOM analyses was set 30?

-Q7: What do you think, are there any prinsiple differences the cirulation regimes after the SOM analyses from the circulation  groups  by  Hess-Brezowsky (30 patterns)  or the classes given by Vangengeim and Girs (26 patterns): http://www.borenv.net/BER/archive/pdfs/ber7/ber7-273.pdf ???
+Q7: What do you think, are there any prinsiple differences the cirulation regimes (patterns) after the SOM analyses from those groups  suggested by Hess-Brezowsky (30 patterns)  or the classes given according to Vangengeim and Girs (26 patterns) mentioned here: http://www.borenv.net/BER/archive/pdfs/ber7/ber7-273.pdf ???

 Q8: Have you the archive with the classification patterns after the SOM for the period of 1979-2019?

+Q9: How time demanding may be the task to calculate the 30y means and standard deviations for the net precipitation under 4 typical synoptic patterns (5, 15, 26 and 30) at one site with given location?

-Q9: Do you think, that the ERA-Interim well reprented the near surface meteorological variables for the Eurasian continent?
+Q9: Do you think, that the ERA-Interim well reprented net precipitation for the Eurasian continent?

-Q10: How about the representation ones in the polar regions such as the Arctic?
+Q10: How about the ERA-Interim representation of the net precipitation in the Arctic?

-TN: "The corner circulation regimes 26 and 5 as well as regime 15 are the most common ones.
-The nodes 5 and 15 are characterized by anomalously low pressure in northern Eurasia, whereas regime 26 is characterized by anomalously high pressure in most of the Arctic.
-Regime 30, with anomalously high pressure in northern Europe and western parts of Russia, is clearly the most persistent regime with its mean persistence of 3.8 days.
-In all of the regimes, transitions from one regime to another most commonly take place between the neighboring or diagonally closest regimes in the array."

 Sheridan and  Lee (2011): with SOM classify into 35 typical synoptic patterns for region over Greenland Nygard at al., 2019: with SOM classify into 30 ... patterns ...

-Our results reveal a high dependence of moisture and cloud variables on atmospheric pressure fields, which appears important in the climate change perspective.

 TN: "moisture transport and moisture convergence" == xy-axis movement or "horizontal moisture transport" and vertical mt or z-axis movement ???

 TN: "Our results reveal a high dependence of moisture and cloud variables on atmospheric pressure fields, which appears important in the climate change perspective. "

 SOM: self organazed maps... : statistical methods, however one should provide the number of types.

-TN: "Effects of large-scale circulation on spatiotemporal distributions of water vapor, cloud water, and longwave radiation in the Arctic are to a large extent occurring through the impact of horizontal moisture transport."

-Source of the modelled meteorological variables: 2m air temperature, wind speed, net precipitation, and modelled evaporation calculated with the energy budget method (?)

-Should we compleatly trast the reanalyses???? how the reanalyses represent the observations???

 How AA affects to climate and weather in Europe?